gvwilson/sensibleadventures/cloudherd/new.md

 The tiger stood and stretched.
 "There is nothing more we can do here.
 We should return to the village."

-Noxy bit back a protest.
-She had *seen* the ranger.
-As skilled a woodsman as he was, he couldn't possibly outrun a tiger.
-But when she took the hand Thokmay offered her and let him help her to her feet, her head started to swim again.
-The forest was still watch them---still watching *her*.
-The trees suddenly seemed closer, taller, and much, much older.

-She shivered.
-"You're right.
-Let's go."
+Soemthing rustled in the bushes.
+Instantly, the tiger sunk into a hunting crouch, ready to chase or pounce or defend himself.
+Thokmay drew his sword, motioning at Noxy with his free hand to be still.

+The bushes rustled again, and then the trio heard a familiar out-of-tune whistle as Yestevan stepped into the clearing, still buttoning up his trousers.
+"Whoa!"
+He jumped as he looked up and saw them.
+"Saints, you nearly scared the soul out of me!"

+"What are you doing here?"
+Kulbinder demanded.

+"Pretty obvious, isn't it?" the former cloudherd blustered.
+"Not like there's a privy to use."
+He put his hands on his hips.
+"Now, what are *you* lot doing here?"

+"We're looking for a royalist soldier," Thokmay said curtly.

+Yestevan's eyes narrowed.
+"Is there a reward?"

+"I don't eat you," Kulbinder said flatly.

+Yestevan gulped and ran a hand through his lanky hair.
+"Well, all right, can't ask for better than that.
+If I see him I'll, um, I'll come and find you?"
+And with no more farewell than that he spun around and hurried back the way he had come.

+Thokmay waited until he had disappeared among the trees before sheathing his sword.
+"What an unpleasant man," he said.
+"Was he shunned for anything in particular, or just for being himself?"

+"He killed a couple of people," Noxy said.
+"Not on purpose," she added hastily.
+"We're not supposed to use the clouds for anything except rain and sometimes passengers or mail, but he promised some river pirates he'd pick them up after a robbery, except something went wrong, I don't know what, and they were caught."

+She had only been six or seven when it happened, but she remembered the trial.
+Her granna and two other old women from other cloudherd villages had put on long black coats, black collars, and black wooden masks.
+The *tralpa* had been there as well in his rich brocade jacket, but had sat to the side and let the villagers dispense their own justice.
+Yestevan had made his excuses, blustering and pleading and trying to make jokes.
+Then Aft and Indy got to their feet one after another and laid out the facts.
+Grappa Gas had shushed Noxy's questions, eventually lifting her to sit in his lap so she could lean back against his chest and let her eyes close as the proceeding dragged on.

+The end was never in doubt.
+For the first time in his life, Yestevan was made to say his true name aloud in public so that the dragon could hear it and know who he was.
+He was given a yak to ride back to his own village, where he would have a day to collect his belongings.
+No cloudherd would ever eat a meal with him again, or share a fire with him, or nurse him when he was ill.
+And he was never to ride a cloud again.

+*Except he did,* Noxy thought glumly as they started back up the path to the village.  *And he's eating our food, even if it's the soldiers that are giving it to him.* It was just one more thing her mother would have to answer for when the other villages heard what was going on.

-The corporal---Choegyal, Noxy remembered, his name was Choegyal---was at the gate.
+The corporal was at the gate when Noxy, Kulbinder, and Thokmay reached in.
 So were her mother and Granna Fee, and they were as angry as Noxy had ever seen them.
 What had he been thinking, letting Noxy go into the forest after an enemy soldier?
 And what did he mean, they couldn't go looking for her?
 Who in the rotting hells did he think he was?

 "I'm sorry, honored.
 I just do what the commander tells me," the corporal repeated stoically.
 He had his mask up, but the three men